jqno/jqno.github.io/_posts/2011-10-12-holy-serafins.md

 - literature
 - references-in-popular-culture
 - umberto-eco
+excerpt: In which I discover a piece of BASIC code in Umberto Eco's novel Foucault's Pendulum.
 ---
 Who would expect, while reading High Literature, to see a piece of BASIC code actually included in the text?
 Not me, that's for sure.
 But if you read Umerto